dmitrypol/dmitrypol.github.io/_posts/2016-09-24-redis_microserv_deux.md

 ...
 ]
 {% endhighlight %}
 `url` param in `link` is a simple Base64 encoding of the destination URL for that ad.
+In real ad server you woud have complex logic to show the best match that is most likely result in a click.

 ### Ads Cache